Can chickens eat eggs?

 Nest boxes should be:

-• at a ratio of one nest box for every five hens (I prefer ratio of one to 3)
+• at a ratio of one nest box for every five hens (I prefer a ratio of one to 3)

 • large enough for the hen to be able to sit, stand and turn around